Links

 The ascent of MTV’s “reality” show “Jersey Shore” has given rise to a nation cracking jokes at Jersey’s expense.
 If such verbal jabs were thrown in the presence of ill-fated Jersey City brawler Frankie DePaula, the response would have been sudden, violent, and strangely compelling.

-Everything Frankie DePaula did had a certain flare to it and is the reason a book can be devoted to a "club fighter" whom most feel never earned his world title shot.
+Everything Frankie DePaula did had a certain flair to it and is the reason a book can be devoted to a "club fighter" whom most feel never earned his world title shot.
 Much of DePaula’s story is given away in the book title, Jersey Boy: The Life and Mob Slaying of Frankie DePaula.

 Great characters make a book special, so it is alright to give some plot points away.
 Hall of Fame promoter J. Russell Peltz gave the tome his endorsement.
 “The author tells it like it was; that DePaula was an above-average club fighter who drew people and had the right connections.
 Anyone who was around boxing in those days or has any knowledge of what the sport was like in the 1960s and early 1970s should read this book.
 It’s worth every penny.”